Texas Divorce Laws – Overview

 - One of the spouses was convicted or received deferred adjudication for domestic violence.
 The violent spouse is the one that has to pay spousal maintenance.

-Most judges in Texas do not approve requests for spousal maintenance unless they can be convinced that it is necessary.
+Most judges in Texas do not approve requests for spousal maintenance unless they can be convinced it is necessary.
 So divorce cases that have spousal maintenance in the final divorce decree are rare.